Max51v2/BeatScrapper/README.md

   - Export songs from multiple maps folders
   - Export to EGG or your prefered video format with the cover included in the video
   - Choose your own codec
-  - ✨ progression bar + history of latest songs exported in real time (fit in the entirety of the PowerShell window) ✨ This script only works on Windows.
+  - ✨smooth animations in real time : progression bar + history of latest songs exported + activity indicator (spinner) ✨ => fit in the entirety of the PowerShell window This script only works on Windows.

 II) How to execute the project ?